 In this article we’ll give a brief introduction to this unique country and to the state of eCommerce there.

-About 40% of the population is aged 39 or younger.
-The growth in population is expected to see the number of people in the middle class rise from 89 million in 2016 to 92,400,000 in 2020.
-Indonesia is also a rapidly digitizing country, and is expected to add 50 million new internet users between 2015 and 2020.
+About 57% of the population is aged 34 or younger.
 Social media use in Indonesia is among the highest in the world, with 98% of Internet users in Indonesia having social media accounts and mobile traffic to online shops also on the rise.
+Mobile commerce (mCommerce) is extremely popular among adults, with 76% of people making monthly purchases on their phones.

 Indonesia’s huge population and domestic consumption base make this country a favorable platform for economic growth and investment potential.
 Therefore it is becoming a key location for regional offices of multinational companies looking to move into the Southeast Asian market.
 This makes Indonesia attractive to investors and is one advantage of operating a business in the country.